+Our platform offers a comprehensive set of modular, targeted solutions to increase staff productivity, improve guest experience and deliver actionable insights to restaurants.
 Our platform enables customers to improve important factors that drive profitability in a low-margin industry.
 With Presto's platform, restaurants can benefit from increased table per server ratios, order accuracy, check size, and customer data collection.